notdolair/notdolair/README.md

 ## 🙋‍♂️ About Me
 🎓 I’m a student at HTL Wirtschaft Informatik in Innsbruck, Austria, focusing on Computer Science and Software Development.
-🌱 Currently, I’m improving my skills in Python and Django, and I’m learning more about Java, HTML, JavaScript, CSS, and SQL.
+🌱 Currently, I’m improving my skills in Python and Django, and I’m learning more about Java, HTML, JavaScript, CSS and SQL.
 💻 I enjoy tinkering with hardware and am passionate about building and creating new tech solutions.
 🔭 I love experimenting with Home Automation, creating custom solutions using Zigbee2MQTT, and working with networking technologies like WiFi.